DCC-EX Simple Throttle

 When navigating menus, scroll up and down with the rotary encoder, and click the rotary encoder’s button to select the highlighted item.

-During operation, there are four contexts on screen to switch through:
+During operation, there are three contexts on screen to switch through:

 • “Select server” menu